nukopy/aws-ecs-fargate-rds-template/README.md

 In this repository, 2 ways are provided to deploy with AWS CloudFormation.

-- Execute deploy commands with aws-cli
+- Deploy with AWS CLI
-- Deploy via GitHub Actions
+- Deploy with GitHub Actions

 ### Deploy with AWS CLI